Roy Green: Professional career

 Green played with the Cardinals past their move to Phoenix, Arizona in 1987.
-He caught 68 passes in 1988 for 1,097 yards with seven touchdowns for his third and final 1,000-yard season in 1988.
+He caught 68 passes in 1988 for 1,097 yards with seven touchdowns for his third and final 1,000-yard season.
 The following year saw him play in just twelve games and catch 44 passes for 703 yards with seven touchdowns.
 Green caught 53 passes in the 1990 season that got him to 500 career receptions, which as of the end of that season saw just 24 other players with as many receptions.
 On June 9, 1991, he was traded to the Cleveland Browns for an undisclosed draft pick.
 On August 20, 1991, he was cut from the team when the Browns reduced their roster to sixty and elected to keep rookie Michael Jackson and Reggie Langhorne instead.

-Green was subsequently signed by the Philadelphia Eagles, who sought veteran leadership at wide receiver to replace the retired Mike Quick and the waived Cris Carter.
-Green played much of that season, in which a lackluster offense was balanced by a sensational defense.
+Green was subsequently signed by the Philadelphia Eagles in September 1991, who sought veteran leadership at wide receiver to replace the retired Mike Quick and the waived Cris Carter.
+Green played much of that season, in which a lackluster offense (after star quarterback Randall Cunningham suffered a season-ending knee injury in the season's first game) was balanced by a sensational defense that has been ranked among the greatest defenses in NFL history.
+In an early season game against the Pittsburgh Steelers, after being with the team for only four days, Green caught six passes for 114 yards.
 Green played sparingly the following season and retired in 1993.

-John Madden honored Green in his annual All-Madden Team, stating that at one point, he regarded Green as not the best wide receiver in the game, but the best player.
+John Madden honored Green in his annual All-Madden Team, stating that at one point he regarded Green as not the best wide receiver in the game, but the best player.
 Green finished with 559 receptions for 8,965 yards and 66 touchdowns.
 He also rushed for 140 yards, returned 27 punts for 230 yards, and added another 2,002 yards on kickoff returns.
 He also intercepted 4 passes for 54 yards and recovered 20 fumbles.
-Overall, he gained 11,391 yards and scored 69 touchdowns, with his 62 for the Cardinals being a franchise record.
+Overall, he gained 11,391 total yards and scored 69 touchdowns, with his 66 receiving touchdowns and 69 total touchdowns for the Cardinals being franchise records until broken by Larry Fitzgerald (who is considered the greatest Cardinal receiver).

 On October 2, 2016, Green was inducted as the 16th member of the Arizona Cardinals Ring of Honor.
 On September 15, 2017, Green was inducted into the St. Louis Sports Hall of Fame.

+Honors and awards

+Green has received the following awards and honors, among others;